 Students will receive notification of the clinical clearance timeline in the fall semester of the DPT 1 and DPT 2 years.
 Once clinical clearance is granted, it is in effect for one year from the initial PPD, unless there is a change in medical condition.

-See also College of Health Sciences & Education policy, available in the "Clinical Education" section of the Physical Therapy website http://www.misericordia.edu/pt.
+See also College of Health Sciences & Education policy, available in the "Clinical Education" section of the College of Health Sciences & Education website College of Health Sciences and Education - Misericordia University